C. C. Pyle: Founding the New York Yankees football team

 Pyle saw to it that his name on the poster of the 1926 Red Grange silent film, One Minute to Play.

 Grange's contract with the Bears expired at the end of the 1925 season.
 Despite the deal's massive payout to the star player and his managers, Bears owners George Halas and Dutch Sternaman had also profited epically through the association and an interest was expressed in renewing the previous season's 50-50 deal.
 It was at this point, however, that Pyle overplayed his hand, demanding in addition to the revenue split, a one-third ownership stake for Grange in the Bears franchise.
 This proposal was resoundingly rejected as non-negotiable by Halas and Sternaman.
 Instead of relenting, Pyle pushed another avenue for acquiring ownership of a football club, seeking ownership of a new team.

 Pyle sought a team in New York City as a sure-fire business proposition.
-However, in 1925 Tim Mara had purchased a NFL franchise for the New York Giants, guaranteeing him territorial rights to the city.
+However, in 1925 Tim Mara had purchased an NFL franchise for the New York Giants, guaranteeing him territorial rights to the city.
 Flush with success and loaded with cash from the successful 1925 Grange barnstorming tour, Pyle once again attempted to execute a power play by obtaining a 5-year lease for use of Yankee Stadium for football, booking every Sunday from the middle of October through the end of December.
 Lease in hand, Pyle crashed the NFL's annual winter owners' meeting in Detroit, held the weekend of February 6–7, 1926, announcing to the assembled owners, "I have the biggest star in football and I have a lease on the biggest stadium in the country, and I am going into your league."